Paramount debt to hit $79 billion after Warner Bros deal, no plan to sell cable assets

 The combined entity is expected to produce at least 30 theatrical films a year, while maintaining both Warner Bros and Paramount studios.

-The deal is expected to easily win European Union antitrust approval, with any required divestments likely to be minor, Reuters reported on Friday, citing sources.
+The acquisition is likely to easily win European Union antitrust approval, with any required divestments likely to be minor, Reuters reported on Friday, citing sources.

 Paramount, led by David Ellison, son of billionaire Larry Ellison, has deep ties to the Trump administration, a factor some analysts said could help it secure more favorable regulatory treatment.